boguenon/amplix/README.md

 ```
 Update `[META_DATABASE]` section with meta database connection information.

 On booting time, database connection password, email automatically encrypted and the value changes to starting {ENC} and followed encrypted codes.
-This protects and secure important database configuration information from leaking outside.

 ## Deployment